GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 **This year is our 40th Anniversary and we are planning many activities to celebrate.**

+**Our Latest Workshop Offering - on Zoom **\
+****[Nancy Hays Hills Out of Your Mind and Onto the Page](/img/OOYMOTTP-2024-NancyHaysHills-For-Website.pdf) - January 2, 27, February 3 and 10, 2024 from 1 to 4 PM EST.

-Second Saturdays at Barnes & Noble in Pittsford Plaza, Field trips to the RIT Cary Collection and other locations are just a few of our activities.
+Second Saturdays at Barnes & Noble in Pittsford Plaza continue.
+We took a field trip to RIT to see their Cary Collection of fine art and letterpress history.
 See our [Meetings](https://www.gvcalligraphy.org/meetings) page for the latest schedule.

 One-day or weekend workshops are held two or more times a year.
 Recent instructors have included Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.